-For routines written in Fortran 77, either a Fortran 90 or a Fortran 77 compiler can be used.
+CUCC CUDA compiler.
+For example, the NVIDIA C compiler.
+In many cases, you can can be used.
 For routines written in Fortran 90, a Fortran 90 compiler is obviously required.
 There is a very limited set of free Fortran 90 compilers available for the different architectures.